MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 8. Follow the README files under `.azure/pipelines` to set up the workflow in Azure DevOps.

 > [!NOTE]
-> If you need to add additional workflow templates, you can follow the same procedure to create workflow template in VS Code or TeamsFx CLI.
+> If you need to add additional workflow templates, you can follow the same procedure to create workflow template in Visual Studio Code or TeamsFx CLI.

 ### Customize CI workflow

-The following are the changes you can make for the script or workflow definition:
+You can make the following changes for the script or workflow definition:

 1. Use npm build script or customize the way you build in the automation code.
 1. Use npm test script, which returns zero for success, and change the test commands.

 ### Customize CD workflow

-The following are the changes you can make for the script or workflow definition:
+You can make the following changes for the script or workflow definition:

 1. Ensure you have an npm build script or customize the way you build in the automation code.
 1. Ensure you have an npm test script, which returns zero for success or change the test commands.